France's biggest wildfire of the summer has eclipsed the size of Paris and is still spreading

 Residents and tourists in nearby areas were requested to remain in their homes unless told to evacuate.
 Two campsites were evacuated as a precaution.

-French Prime Minister François Bayrou met Wednesday afternoon with firefighters and residents at Saint-Laurent-de-la-Cabrerisse, where the fire service's command post has been set up.
+The prime minister met Wednesday afternoon with firefighters and residents at Saint-Laurent-de-la-Cabrerisse, where the fire service's command post has been set up.
+He said he came to express “national solidarity.”

+The area's economy is relying on winery and tourism and “both sectors are affected,” he stressed.

+Bayrou said an investigation is ongoing to determine the cause of the fire.

 The environment ministry said the Aude region has been experiencing a drought this month, with water use restrictions in place.
 Lack of rainfall in recent months “played a major role in the spreading of the fire, since the vegetation is very dry,” the statement said.